martini-drinker/wsearch/README.md

 ```
 ## Info
 In the course of work, new properties will be added to the objects in the search.
-Refresh the page to clear them.
+Refresh the page to clear them or clone object before searching.